lossgainRSL: a program for prediction of gene losses and gains between several groups of species

 The program allows the user to specify numerical parameters in the configuration file

-is an identifier); the effective values of such parameters to be specified in the command line by this argument(s).
+(in the form of %name, wherenameis an identifier); the effective values of such parameters to be specified in the command line by this argument(s).
 Separate argument is required for each named parameter; the order is arbitrary.
 Numerical values may be of integral or fractional types, written in fixed or scientific form.
-To use the command in Windows scripts, the percent character should be doubled. config
+To use the command in Windows scripts, the percent character should be doubled.

 -